nlpquan/Task_Management/README.md

 ## 4. Install Postman To Test API
 ## 5. Launch Application
 - Run MySQL server using MySQL Configurator on port 3306, password: 123456
-- Check the application.properties file in task_management project to make sure the username=root, password=123456
+- Check the application.properties file in task_management project to make sure the `username=root`, `password=123456`
 - Open local terminal, connect to mysql `mysql -u root -p`, prompt then enter password `123456`
 - Create a new task_management database `create database task_management`, make sure to match with the application.properties file
 - Go back to the task_management project, run the application.
 For Spring Tool 4, navigate to TaskManagementApplication.java -> right-click -> run as -> Spring Boot App